 - Quality Assurance Associate

 Quality assurance associates help ensure the safety and effectiveness of medical devices, drugs, and other biotechnology products.
 They often inspect raw materials, ensure compliance with state and federal regulations, evaluate prototypes, and conduct inspections of production facilities.
-You may take on these jobs with just an associate degree, though advancement typically requires a bachelor's.
+You can apply for these jobs with an associate degree, although advancement typically requires a bachelor's.

 Bachelor's Degree in Biotechnology